 Campaign Signs: Here’s one last suggestion.
 If you’re able to find them, duct tape your fluorescent posters to A-frame campaign signs and stick them in the ground near busy intersections.
 Because you won’t need to rely on finding a telephone or light pole, you can simply push the metal frame into soft dirt or grass.

-fluorescent color and size of these signs along with the five-word description (REWARD LOST DOG WHITE POODLE) has resulted in the recovery of many lost pets!
+fluorescent color and size of these signs along with the five-word description (PLEASE HELP!!
+LOST DOG WHITE POODLE) has resulted in the recovery of many lost pets!

 How Else To Search for Lost Cats